Natasa-C/Surgical-mask-detection/documentation.md

 I implemented the neural network  using `tf.keras.Sequential`.

 #### [6.3.1] Parameters:
 I created 5 layers with the following structure and I added a dropout after each one of them, except for the last one.
+Dropout is a technique where randomly selected neurons are ignored during training so their contribution to the activation of downstream neurons is temporally removed on the forward pass and any weight updates are not applied to the neuron on the backward pass. [source](https://machinelearningmastery.com/dropout-regularization-deep-learning-models-keras/)

 ```python
 model.add(Dense(units=110, input_dim=55, activation='relu'))
 model.add(Dense(units=70, activation='relu'))